-Dr. Garnet Wolseley Holmes was the first born son of Dr. Tecumseh Kingsley Holmes and the former Mary Elizabeth Taylor.
-He was born on the 9th of January, 1874, in Chatham, Ontario.
-His younger siblings included, Dr. Kingsley Hulme Holmes born in 1879, Edith Melville Holmes born in 1883 and Dr. Shirley Morell Holmes born in 1887.
-He was named after a leader of the British forces in the Red River Rebellion.
+Dr. Garnet Wolseley Holmes was born in Chatham on the 9th of January, 1874.
+He was the eldest of 4 children born to Dr. Tecumseh Kingsley Holmes and the former Mary Elizabeth Taylor.
+His father was a prominent family physician in Chatham and a well respected community leader.
+Dr. Garnet Holmes’ younger siblings were; Dr. Kingsley Hulme Holmes born in 1877, Edith Melville Holmes born in 1883 and Dr. Shirley Morell Holmes born in 1887.
+Dr Holmes was named after a leader of the British forces involved in the Red River Rebellion, Colonel Garnet Wolseley.

 Dr. Garnet Holmes attended local Chatham schools, before heading off to The University of Toronto Faculty of Medicine.
 He graduated M.B. in 1898.
 He continued his studies in London, England and Germany.
-He concluded studies in Vienna, Austria where he specialized in Ear, Nose, Throat and Eyes.
-He returned to Chatham around the turn of the century and opened an office in the Victoria Block of Chatham.
+After concluding further studies in Vienna, Austria where he specialized in ear, nose, throat and eyes, he returned to Chatham around the turn of the century.
+Dr. Holmes opened an office in the Victoria Block of Chatham.
 According to the 1928 Ontario Medical Registry, he joined the College of Physicians and Surgeons on the 4th of June, 1900.

-Dr. Holmes served the citizens of Chatham for many years until poor health forced him to turn his practice over to his younger brother, Dr. Shirley Holmes.
-Even after he “retired” he would still do surgery on special cases.
+According to the 1920 edition of Vernons City of Chatham Business Directory, Dr. Holmes’ medical practice was located at 287 King Street West.
+Dr. Holmes served the citizens of Chatham-Kent for many years until poor health forced him to turn his medical practice over to his younger brother, Dr. Shirley Holmes around 1921.
+Even after he “retired” Dr. Garnet Holmes would still be called to perform surgery on special cases.

 Dr. Holmes was rushed to the Public General Hospital in Chatham on the 9th of August, 1930 for an emergency appendectomy.
-Dr. Holmes died August 9th, 1930.
-He was buried at Maple Leaf Cemetery in Chatham, Ontario.
-He was not married and had no children.
+He died on August the 9th, 1930 and was buried at the mausoleum at the Maple Leaf Cemetery in Chatham.
+He was not married and he had no children.

-*Dr. Tecumseh Kingsley Holmes, Dr. Kingsley Hulme Holmes and Dr. Shirley Morell Holmes also appear on the Chatham-Kent Physician Tribute website.
+**His father Dr. Tecumseh Kingsley Holmes and his brothers Dr. Kingsley Hulme Holmes and Dr. Shirley Morell Holmes also appear on the Chatham-Kent Physician Tribute website.